hrtcat/hrtcat/topics/sanitize_sterilize_depyrogenate.md

 >A pyrogen is defined as any substance that can cause a fever.
 Bacterial pyrogens include endotoxins and exotoxins, although many pyrogens are endogenous to the host.<sup>2</sup>

-Depyropgenation sometimes will result in sterilization, however they are considered distinct processes.
+Depyropgenation sometimes will result in sterilization, however they are considered distinct processes and measures.

 ## References